-PH121 Applied Physics 3 class and 2 lab hr/wk, 4 cr.
+PH121 Applied Physics 3 class hr/wk and 2 lab hr/wk, 4 cr.

-S class and 2 lab nr/wk, 4 cr.
 Covers fundamental principles, concepts, and applications of work, energy, and power; basic machines; and straight line and rotary motion.
 Uses vectors to analyze and solve problems.
 Provides demonstrations and experiments to clarify physics principles and procedures.
 Prerequisite: Placement into MTH081 (or higher, except MTH098); or completion of MTH081 (or higher, except MTH098 and MTH105) with a grade of C or better; or consent of instructor.

-PH122 Applied Physics 3 class and 2 lab hr/wk, 4 cr.
+PH122 Applied Physics 3 class hr/wk and 2 lab hr/wk, 4 cr.

 Covers applied physics including mechanics of measurement, structure of matter, heat energy, heat engines, sound, light and nuclear physics.
 Includes demonstrations and experiments to clarify physics principles and procedures.

 Prerequisite: PH121 (or higher) with a grade of C or better; or consent of instructor.